hooshmand/k8s_iam_isolation/README.md

 # k8s_iam_isolation

+⚠️ Alpha version: This project is in early development and should not be used in production environments.

 A CLI tool to restrict AWS IAM users and roles to specific Kubernetes namespaces by managing entries in the `aws-auth` ConfigMap and creating corresponding RBAC Roles and RoleBindings.

 ## Prerequisites